yu0bab/vxsacademy-course-s-/06 - resizing-with-math.md

 (+ is addition, - is subtraction, * is multiplication, and / is division)

 # Resizing With Math - Size
-So there's two things we need to figure out for the 4 ellipses: their position (X and Y) and their dimensions (width and height).
+So there's two things we need to figure out for the 4 ellipses that make up the face: their position (X and Y) and their dimensions (width and height).
 I'll start with dimensions because it's easier.
-When you scale any shape by a factor of 2, the width and height of that shape also go up by a factor of 2.
-In other words, we multiply the width and height by 2:
+When you scale any shape by a factor of 2, the width and height of that shape also go up by a factor of
+2. In other words, we multiply the width and height by 2:
 ```js
 var scaleFactor = 2;